hayde0264/CS-Degree/Go-Specific-Knowledge/Control-Flow.md

 ```

 ## Switch
 Switch is useful when you have **multiple conditions to evaluate**.
-Switch statements avoids writing redundant if/else statements.
-A switch statement is passed a variable whos value is compared **to each case value**.
-When a match is found, the corresponding block of statements become executed.
+Switch statements avoid writing redundant if/else statements.
+A switch statement is passed a variable whose value is compared **to each case value**.
+When a match is found, the corresponding block of statements becomes executed.

 ``` go
 // switch